trade-booking-system/trade-booking-system/python/interface.md

 - `MarketCalander`: deals with getting valid market dates
 - `get_most_recent_trading_day`: returns the most recent date where the market was open
 - `is_trading_day`: returns true if the market was open on the specified date
+- `get_dates`: returns a generator which return all dates from start to end date (includes start and end date)
+- `get_market_dates`: get_dates but only with dates where the market is open
+- `get_upcoming_trading_day`: returns todays date if market is open else returns the most upcoming date that the markets open

 ### websocket
 - listens to positionUpdates or tradeUpdates